Ted (franchise): Television series

-Ted (2024–present)
+Ted (2024–2026)

 In June 2021, it was announced that a television series centered around the titular character is in development and will be released as a Peacock exclusive.
-MacFarlane originally asked Mark Wahlberg to reprise his role as John, but due to being too occupied on other project, the show became a prequel to the film series.
+MacFarlane originally asked Mark Wahlberg to reprise his role as John, but due to being too occupied on other projects, the show became a prequel to the film series.
 MacFarlane served as a writer for the project in addition to serving as an executive producer with Erica Huggins.

 In April 2022, as principal photography approached, it was revealed that the series plot will be set in 1993 in the years where the "Thunder Buddies", Ted and John, grew through the pains of adolescence as a family.
 Ted and John live in a working-class home in Boston with the latter's parents, Matty and Susan, and cousin named Blaire.
 While Ted isn't the best influence, the pair learn that their friendship can overcome anything.
 Max Burkholder was cast as a young John Bennett.
 Additionally, Scott Grimes, Alanna Ubach, and Giorgia Whigham will appear in supporting roles as Matty Bennett, Susan Bennet, and Blaire Bennett, respectively.
 MacFarlane will serve in various roles for the series, reprising his role as the voice of Ted from the films, which he developed from an idea that originated in a conversation he had with NBCUniversal content chairwoman Susan Rovner.
 MacFarlane will also serve as creator, showrunner, writer, and director on the 10-episode series.
 Paul Corrigan and Brad Walsh will serve as co-showrunners, additional screenwriters, and executive producers.
 Erica Huggins, Alana Kleiman, and Jason Clark also serve in executive producer roles for the series.
 The project will be a joint-venture production between Fuzzy Door Productions, Universal Content Productions, and MRC Television.
 The show is intended to be released as a Peacock Original Series, via streaming exclusively on Peacock.
-Macfarlane has stated that the tone of the show will be along the lines of the first movie, while stating that it's "a R-rated comedy".
+MacFarlane has stated that the tone of the show will be along the lines of the first movie, while stating that it's "a R-rated comedy".

 Production was scheduled to begin in June 2022, with principal photography confirmed to have commenced by July of the same year.
 In May 2024, the series was renewed for a second season.
 In August 2024, it was reported by Puck that the second season was nearly cancelled due to high production costs around $8 million per episode, with Universal opting to continue the franchise with an animated series in addition.
 In January 2025, MacFarlane confirmed that the filming for the second season had wrapped.
+In March 2026, the second season was released on Peacock, with 8 episodes total.
+MacFarlane confirmed that there were no plans for a third season, citing the show's high production costs.